ivantelix/test_rest/readme.md

         -   search= The Reservation can be search for the date of create reservation and status fields.

     -   localhost:8000/api/search?type=reservation (This request get all reservation)
-    -   localhost:8000/api/search?type=reservation&search=YYYY-MM-DD (This request get the reservations from the date)
+    -   localhost:8000/api/search?type=reservation&search=2021-08-17 (This request get the reservations from this date)
     -   localhost:8000/api/search?type=reservation&search=PENDING (This request get the reservations with status PENDING.
         Other values for this field are "PAID", "DELETED")